penguinmenac3/starttf/README.md

 If you use the easy_train_and_evaluate method, a correctly configured TF Estimator is created.
 The estimator is then trained in a way that supports cluster training if you have a cluster.

-### More details

-More details can be found in starttf/examples or starttf/models.
-Mnist is a simple example for starters.